thomas-lowry/figma-plugin-ds-svelte/README.md

 # Figma Plugin DS Svelte

-WORK IN PROGRESS—This is a version of the Figma Plugin DS specifically for use in creating Figma Plugins.
-I decided to create this because Svelte seems like a great lightweight approach well suited for creating Figma plugins, and also simplifies the developer experience over using the vanilla JS Figma Plugin DS that I created with easier markup.
+WORK IN PROGRESS—This is a Svelte version of the Figma Plugin DS specifically for use in creating Figma Plugins.
+I decided to create this because Svelte seems like a great lightweight approach well suited for creating Figma plugins, and also improves the developer experience when compared to my vanilla JS Figma Plugin DS due to simplified markup.

 You can also get started with [Figsvelte](https://github.com/thomas-lowry/figsvelte), a boilerplate for Figma plugins that already has this library setup as a dependency.